Stockpile of Company Shares: Nice (But Stressful) Problem to Have

 Let’s say you’ve built $200,000 in your company’s stock.
 You plan to use this money for a down payment on your very first home.

-But then calamity strikes.
-Maybe the stock price drops 19% in a single day (which is what happened to Facebook’s stock price on July 26, 2018).
-In this illustration, a $200,000 investment is down to $160,000 overnight.
-This could mean having to defer your dream home purchase.
+But then calamity strikes: the stock price drops 19% in a single day (which is what happened to Facebook’s stock price on July 26, 2018).
+The $200,000 down payment fund is down to $160,000 overnight.
+You might have to delay your dream home purchase.

 Tech stocks like Facebook, Microsoft, and Google have performed incredibly well in the last ten years.
-But now we’re in a record-setting bear market where it only took 16 days for the S&P 500 to fall more than 20%.
-Few stocks were spared, including Google.
+But it’s impossible to know which stocks will perform well in the future.

 Here are some notable examples of single day stock price drops: